 Federal Direct Student Loans

 Students who are borrowing Federal Direct Loans for the first time at MSOE must complete both Entrance Counseling and a Master Promissory Note.
-Please scroll down this page after the types of loans to learn more about these two mandatory steps.
+Please scroll down this page after the types of loans to learn more about these mandatory steps.

 To be eligible for Federal Direct Loans a student must meet the following eligibility criteria: